elishatofunmi/elishatofunmi/README.md

 ### Hi there 👋

  My name is Odemakinde Elisha, a graduate of Electronic/Electrical Engineering at Obafemi Awolowo University.
 I am a machine learning engineer/researcher.
 My area of specialization is in computer vision.
-For instance, I have been able to apply my mathematical analysis to research areas like super-resolution and real-time object detection/localization.
-Furthermore, my research area expands into the field of Natural Language processing, with keen interest in language translation.

- - 🔭 I'm currently working on an interesting aspect of computer vision which is instance and semantic segmentation.
-Moreso, I am working on an area of NLP relating to musical decoding.
+ - 🔭 I'm currently working on Music Decoding (interpretation and translation) and the application of computer vision to real-time analytics.
- - 🌱 I’m currently learning the mathematical breakdown of sementic segmentation.
+ - 🌱 I’m currently learning the mathematical rudiments of vision.
- - 👯 I’m looking to collaborate on projects relating to object detection and segementation principles.
+ - 👯 I’m looking to collaborate on projects relating to vision and language modelling.
- - ⚡ Fun fact: I love innovations and I love exploring new ideas and technologies.
+ - ⚡ Fun fact: I love maths.

-### Research documentations/paper works

-Do check out my current research documentation and collage [here](https://github.com/elishatofunmi/ResearchDocumentation/blob/master/README.md)

 ### A few of my articles

 1. [Real-time Object Detection using SSD MobileNet V2 on Video Streams](https://heartbeat.fritz.ai/real-time-object-detection-using-ssd-mobilenet-v2-on-video-streams-3bfc1577399c)